Logiqx/wst-results/docs/team/sessions.md

   - Melek's motion could not be found (TOR836MEL)
     - It had accidentally been given to Torsten Mallon
 - Evening tasks
-  - Tweaked series results to use - as delimiter between heats
+  - Tweaked series results to use hyphen as delimiter between heats
   - Came up with way to handle heat numbers during the week correctly
   - Notes a couple of tasks for later - rank when results are the same, and character encoding of sailwave exports

-#### Tue 23
+#### Wed 24

 - Heats
   - 1120 - 1235 = Windsurf